Project facts

 TRAFFIC HUB AT THE AIRPORT

 A new station for long-distance and regional trains is being built between Stuttgart Airport and the Landesmesse trade fair center.
-From there, the journey to the main train station in the city center will be shortened from 27 to 8 minutes.
-In addition, large parts of the country will in future be accessible from the airport station without changing trains.
+From there, the journey to the main station in the city center will be shortened from 27 to 6 minutes.
+In addition, large parts of the country will be accessible from the airport station without having to change trains.

 Benefit from this: